Cabaret Theatre Constitution

 Clause B: The Technical Special Events Coordinator acts as a liaison between the Cabaret staff/student population and the Managing Department for set builds and other responsibilities of the Managing Department for Special events (including Rutgers Night Live).

 Clause C: The House Manager handles the space during performances.
 This includes assisting patrons, helping staff and cast, and performing basic maintenance to the space before the show.
-If the House Manager is part of the production staff of a show, or has been excused from their duties for a performance, then the Managing Director will fulfill the House Manager duties for the performance(s) that the House Manager is away.
+If the House Manager is part of the production staff of a show, or has been excused from their duties for a performance, then the Production Manager will fulfill the House Manager duties for the performance(s) that the House Manager is away.

 Clause D: Costume and Property Master is in charge of organization and inventory of costumes and props in Cabaret Theatre’s storage areas.
 He or she is in charge of any borrowed or rented props from other organizations as well as other companies.
 The Costume and Property Master must maintain contacts with costume shops and warehouses as well as suggest resources.